hughbe/excel-mapper/README.md

 ### Automatic Mapping

-ExcelMapper automatically maps **public properties and fields** by matching column names (case-insensitive by default).
+ExcelMapper automatically maps **public properties and fields** by matching column names.
+Column name matching is **case-insensitive by default** using `StringComparison.OrdinalIgnoreCase`.

 **Important:**
 - Only **public instance properties with setters** are auto-mapped